Blueside darter: Introduction

 Currently the blueside darter is listed as a species of least concern because its range of occurrence, number of subpopulations, and population size are relatively large, and because the species is probably not declining fast enough to qualify for any of the threatened categories.
 The total adult population size is unknown but surpasses 10.000 individuals.
 However, in some parts of its range the population is slowly declining due to anthropogenic factors such as siltation, agricultural runoff, and water pollution.
 Reintroductions and water quality improvement measures have been underway in areas where population trends are dwindling.

 Geographic Distribution

 The range of the blueside darter is maintained in the Southeastern portion of North America.
 The blueside darter inhabits most of the middle and upper Tennessee River drainage in Tennessee, Alabama, Georgia, North Carolina, Virginia, and Mississippi.
 It has also been reported in scattered collections in Bear, Barren Fork, Second, and Shoal creek systems, which are all tributaries of the Tennessee River.
-The extent of the occurrence is approximately 20,000 square kilometers.
+The extent of the occurrence is approximately 20000 km2.